-During 2007, work was completed on updated zoning maps, in digital format, for the Towns of Barton, Erin, and Polk.
-Work on updating zoning ordinances and maps for the Village of Hartland and the Village of Wales was placed on hold in mid-2007 to focus staff efforts on completing comprehensive plans for Ozaukee and Washington Counties.
-Minor updates to the Town of Polk zoning ordinance were prepared and provided to the Town for consideration, and the Commission staff updated and reprinted the Town zoning and subdivision ordinances.
+During 2008, work was completed on updated zoning maps, in digital format, for the Towns of Barton, Erin, and Hartford.
+Work resumed on updating zoning ordinances for the Village of Hartland and the Village of Wales.
+Work on these ordinances had been placed on hold in mid-2007 to focus staff efforts on completing comprehensive plans for Ozaukee and Washington Counties.
+Work also resumed on updating shoreland zoning maps for Ozaukee County.
+Such work had been placed on hold until work was completed on the County comprehensive plan, and while updated floodplain and wetland maps were being prepared.
+Staff continued to provide advice on implementation of local ordinances prepared by SEWRPC, and to provide examples of ordinance language to address issues relating to land use regulation.
+SEWRPC staff also reviewed floodplain regulations and maps for the City of Franklin and City of Milwaukee, at the request of local planning and engineering staff, and identified ordinance amendments needed to meet current State and Federal floodplain requirements.

-Zoning ordinances, land division ordinances, and official maps are some of the most important devices available for the implementation of local land use plans.
-The implementation of local land use plans that are consistent with regional plans furthers the objectives of the regional planning program in the Region.
+Zoning ordinances, land division ordinances, and official maps are some of the most important devices available for the implementation of County and local comprehensive plans.
+Beginning in 2010, Section 66.1001 (3) of the Wisconsin Statutes requires that such ordinances be consistent with adopted comprehensive plans.
+The implementation of County and local comprehensive plans that are consistent with regional plans furthers the objectives of the regional planning program in the Region.

-Zoning or land division ordinances are prepared for local municipalities from model ordinances prepared by the Commission.
-Ordinance language, zoning maps, and official maps are customized to the needs of each local community.
+Zoning or land division ordinances are prepared for County and local governments from model ordinances prepared by the Commission.
+Ordinance language, zoning maps, and official maps are customized to the needs of each community.
 Assistance with street layouts is provided for use in official maps.

-Preparation and adoption of an updated zoning map for the Town of Hartford and updated shoreland and floodplain zoning maps for Ozaukee County are expected to be competed in 2008.
+Preparation and adoption of updated shoreland and floodplain zoning maps for Ozaukee County are expected to be competed in 2009.
 The Ozaukee County zoning maps will incorporate new floodplain delineations produced as a result of the FEMA/DNR Map Modernization Program and updated Wisconsin Wetland Inventory Maps produced by SEWRPC under contract to DNR.
-Work on an update to the Village of Hartland zoning ordinance and map and the Village of Wales zoning ordinance and map will resume in mid-2008 and will be completed in 2009.
-The Commission staff will also update the Town of Wayne conservation subdivision ordinance in 2008 to better accommodate subdivisions intended to preserve working farmland.
+Work on an update to the Village of Hartland zoning ordinance and map and the Village of Wales zoning ordinance will be completed in 2009.
+The Commission staff will also update the Town of Wayne conservation subdivision ordinance in 2009 to better accommodate subdivisions intended to preserve working farmland, and assist the Town of Polk in drafting zoning regulations to implement the mixed use land use category included in the Town comprehensive plan.
+SEWRPC will also provide mapping assistance to local governments, on request and subject to staff availability, to update zoning maps as necessary to implement comprehensive plans.